caikit/website/docs/architecture_layers.md

 ### Augmentors

-One of the most common operations when trainig or tuning an AI model is to perform [data augmentation](https://en.wikipedia.org/wiki/Data_augmentation) on the training data to improve how well it represents the statistics of the behavior being modeled.
+One of the most common operations when training or tuning an AI model is to perform [data augmentation](https://en.wikipedia.org/wiki/Data_augmentation) on the training data to improve how well it represents the statistics of the behavior being modeled.
 In `caikit`, this is managed using the [caikit.core.augmentors](https://github.com/caikit/caikit/blob/main/caikit/core/augmentors/__init__.py) abstractions.
 The core interface of an `Augmentor` is a basic data filter where the output type must match the input type.

 ```py
 import random